BENEFACTORS TONY AND SONJA NICHOLSON

 The Dr. Fred Fedler endowed fund was created to help students demonstrating financial need.
 The Nicholson School is grateful to Dr. Fedler and his contributions that have helped to enrich the lives of many students.

 Date Founded: May 9, 1990

 The Margaret s.
-Gerow and Daniel J. May Scholarship Fund is established in the School of Conununication at the University of central Florida through a bequest from Mrs. Gerow and gifts from family and friends.
+Gerow and Daniel J. May Scholarship Fund is established in the School of Communication at the University of Central Florida through a bequest from Mrs. Gerow and gifts from family and friends.
 The intent of the donors was to create a permanent, endowed scholarship fund to assist communication students, and to honor the memory of Margaret S. Gerow.

 Mervin (Babe) Katz Scholarship

 Date Founded: June 24, 1987